hemachand1989/PaymentsSolution/README.md

 # PaymentsSolution
-Demonstrates simple web app using .net core  and angular 4+ with backend as .net core webApi
+Demonstrates simple web app using .net core  and angular 4+ with backend as .net core webApi .
+Check Screenshots for quick look(PaymentUI_Screnshots.docx).
 # FrontEnd
 1. Used Angular 4+ to create the SPA font End.
 2. Configuration of application is through .NET Core .